-Discussion Board (13 x 20pts. each = 260 total points)
+Discussion Board (4 x 40pts. each)

-Discussion Board questions will appear on Tuesdays with each weeks' assignment.
-Students' are required to post their initial discussion no later than 11:59PM each Thursday.
-Their response on another students thread should be posted no later than 11:59PM each Monday.
+Students' are required to post their initial discussion no later than 11:59PM on the Wednesday of the week they are due.
+Their response on another student's thread should be posted no later than 11:59PM on the Monday they are due.
 Late post will receive a grade of zero.
-Initial post must include at least 3 references (10pts.) from at least 2 different academic sources (Wikipedia is not an academic source).
+Initial post must include at least 3 references (25pts.) from at least 2 different academic sources (Wikipedia is not an academic source).
 Reference older than 10 years will not count as one of the required references.
-Response post must include at least 1 reference (10pts.).
+Response post must include at least 1 reference (15pts.).
 Posts that do not include the required number of reference(s) will not earn any credit and a zero (0) will be recorded for the grade for that part of the Discussion Board (i.e., if the initial post does not include 3 references from at least 2 different academic sources no points will be earned for the initial post, if the response post does not include at least 1 reference no points will be earned for the response post.)
 Please note, you cannot read your classmates post until after you have posted your initial post.